deviveirosmel/deviveirosmel/README.md

 ## Hi there 👋

+I'm ✨ mel ✨
+🌱 I'm a software engineering student looking to learn more about coding and develop my skills 😄 Pronouns: she/her

 <!--
 **deviveirosmel/deviveirosmel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.